Paper (HTML | Doc) · Changes (HTML | Doc)

 Stage 1: Transcript Cleaning.
 Raw oral history transcripts are cleaned and converted to structured JSON format, preserving the first-person narrative voice while removing interviewer questions and metadata artifacts.

 Stage 3: Explicit Summary Generation.
-For each (transcript, entity) pair, GPT-4.1-mini generates a first-person narrative summary focused on that entity, preserving the contextual cues surrounding the entity's mention.
+For each (transcript, entity) pair, GPT-4.1-mini generates a first-person narrative summary focused on that entity, preserving the contextual cues surrounding the entity's mention (full prompt: Appendix A.7).
 This produces 25,161 explicit summaries from 1,601 transcript files (80.3% coverage).

 IRC-Bench construction pipeline